Skip to main content

 Associate

-Previously a pilot in the U.S. Navy, Matt has worked with the Veterans Legal Clinic to assist military veterans in matters relating to for-profit education litigation and Veterans Affairs disability rating claims.
+Matt works with the San Diego Volunteer Lawyers Program to provide pro bono legal services to low-income San Diegans who need assistance with landlord-tenant issues.
+He also worked with the University of San Diego School of Law’s Veterans Legal Clinic to assist military veterans in matters relating to for-profit education litigation and Veterans Affairs disability rating claims.
 He received multiple awards and scholarships in law school, including the Owen Stark Heriot Award, the Veterans Legal Clinic Award, and CALI awards for obtaining the highest grades in his Climate Change Law and Policy, Law of American Democracy, and Law and Politics of Education classes.
-As a Navy pilot he logged over 3,400 hours of flight time in multiple aircraft including the F/A-18E, T-45A/C, C-40A, and C-20G, and he recently served as the commanding officer of Fleet Logistics Support Squadron 51 based in Kaneohe Bay, Hawaii.
-Matt continues to serve in the Navy Reserve as an Aviation Culture Workshop facilitator for Commander, Naval Air Forces, assessing the current mishap risk of Navy and Marine Corps squadrons.

-Previously a pilot in the U.S. Navy, Matt has worked with the Veterans Legal Clinic to assist military veterans in matters relating to for-profit education litigation and Veterans Affairs disability rating claims.
+Matt works with the San Diego Volunteer Lawyers Program to provide pro bono legal services to low-income San Diegans who need assistance with landlord-tenant issues.
+He also worked with the University of San Diego School of Law’s Veterans Legal Clinic to assist military veterans in matters relating to for-profit education litigation and Veterans Affairs disability rating claims.
 He received multiple awards and scholarships in law school, including the Owen Stark Heriot Award, the Veterans Legal Clinic Award, and CALI awards for obtaining the highest grades in his Climate Change Law and Policy, Law of American Democracy, and Law and Politics of Education classes.
-As a Navy pilot he logged over 3,400 hours of flight time in multiple aircraft including the F/A-18E, T-45A/C, C-40A, and C-20G, and he recently served as the commanding officer of Fleet Logistics Support Squadron 51 based in Kaneohe Bay, Hawaii.
-Matt continues to serve in the Navy Reserve as an Aviation Culture Workshop facilitator for Commander, Naval Air Forces, assessing the current mishap risk of Navy and Marine Corps squadrons.

 John J. Lormon